floragunncom/search-guard-docs/tls_overview.md

 **Client certificates** are regular TLS certificates without any special requirements.
 They are used to identify Elasticsearch clients on the REST and transport layer.
 They can be used for HTTP client certificate authentication or when using a Java Transport Client to talk to an Search Guard secured cluster.
 All permission checks apply.

 **Admin certificates** are **client certificates** that have elevated rights to perform administrative tasks.
 You need an admin certificate to change the Search Guard configuration via the [sgadmin](sgadmin.md) command line tool, or to use the [REST management API](managementapi.md).
 Admin certificates are configured in `elasticsearch.yml` by simply stating their DN(s).
-You can use any valid client certificate as admin certificate.
+You can use any valid client certificate as an admin certificate.
 And you can configure multiple admin certificates as well.
 Not all permission checks are applied for admin certificates, and the certificates especially grant the permission to modify the [Search Guard configuration index](sgindex.md).

 **Node certificates** are used to identify and secure traffic between Elasticsearch nodes on the transport level (inter-node traffic).
 For this kind of traffic, no permission checks are applied, i.e. every request is allowed.
 Therefore, these certificates must meet some special requirements.
 If you plan to generate certificates using your own PKI infrastructure, please refer to the chapter [Node certificates](tls_node_certificates.md) for details.